Applied Behavior Analysis Program

 Dr. Laura Baylot Casey, BCBA

 Laura Casey received her doctoral training from Mississippi State University.
 Following coursework, she completed a dual internship in behavior analysis at May South, inc. a subsidiary of the May Institute affiliated with Hughes Spaulding Children's healthcare in Atlanta and the Marcus Autism Institute, an affiliate of Emory University.
-Prior to joining the University of Memphis's ABA program she was a visiting Assistant Professor in the psychology department.
+Prior to joining the University of Memphis's ABA program, she was a visiting Assistant Professor in the psychology department.
 She has also worked as a behavior consultant in Georgia public schools, a behavior specialist in Mississippi public schools, and a children's behavior therapist for a community counseling agency in Mississippi.
-She has recently been accepted for publication in Education and Training for Autism and Developmental Disabilities, the Journal of Applied Behavior Analysis, and Beyond Behavior.
-She has published in The Encyclopedia of School psychology, ACA encyclopedia, Phi Delta Kappan, Journal of Vocational Rehabilitation, Children & Schools, and The Family journal.
-Her research interests include assessment and early intervention for academic difficulties specifically written expression, effective assessment and intervention for children diagnosed with Autism, ADHD, working with parents and families of exceptional children, and merging applied behavior analysis with other disciplines.
-She is on the board directors of the Autism Society of the Midsouth.
-She has been a BCBA since 2008.
+She has published many peer-reviewed articles in top outlets including: Education and Training for Autism and Developmental Disabilities, the Journal of Applied Behavior Analysis, Research in Autism Spectrum Disorders, Computers in Human Behavior, and Beyond Behavior.
+Her research interests include assessment and early intervention for children diagnosed with Autism, working with parents and families of exceptional children, and merging applied behavior analysis with other disciplines, specifically athletics.
+She is also a licensed professional counselor and a nationally certified school psychologist.